-How to Repair a Drought-Damaged Lawn by Overseeding, Patching or Re-seeding
+How to Repair a Drought-Damaged Lawn in Fall by Overseeding, Patching or Re-seeding

 It’s been a stressful growing season for many yards, gardens, and homeowners.
 The heat and drought conditions have taken their toll.
-Lawns are crispy instead of lush and green.
+This fall our lawns are crispy instead of lush and green.

 Weather is the most limiting factor to the health of the turf, especially water.
 Maintaining a healthy lawn is a partnership between you and the weather and the weather hasn’t been a good partner this growing season.
 You can do everything you’re “supposed to” to maintain your lawn, but if the weather doesn’t cooperate, it’s just not going to thrive.
 It’s safe to apply Milorganite during a drought, but it’s not going to bring your lawn back to being healthy and green.
 That will happen when the weather cooperates.

 Lawns go into drought-induced dormancy in extended hot, dry weather.
-Depending on how you did or didn’t care for your lawn throughout the drought, you may have bare patches or your lawn has died.
+Depending on how you did or didn’t care for your lawn throughout the drought, you may have bare patches, or large areas where your lawn has died.
 (I hope that’s not the case.)
 Either way, you're likely going to add to your usual fall lawn maintenance tasks to address drought damage.

 Fall is the best time to repair dead or struggling patches in your lawn because weather conditions have returned that grass needs to grow.
 The best time to repair a lawn of cool-season grasses is when daytime air temperatures are in the low- to mid-70s and soil temperatures are in the mid-50s, which you can find here by entering your zip code.
 These are the perfect conditions for grass to grow.